nrwl/nx/docs/shared/recipes/running-tasks/configure-outputs.md

 All outputs explicitly specifying paths must be prefixed with either `{projectRoot}` or `{workspaceRoot}` to distinguish where the path is resolved from. `{workspaceRoot}` should only appear in the beginning of an `output` but `{projectRoot}` and `{projectName}` can be specified later in the `output` to interpolate the root or name of the a project into the output location.

 Outputs can also be determined from the `options` of running a task via the `{options.[propertyName]}` syntax.
-This is useful when an option for the task determines the output location and could be written when the task is run.
+This is useful when an option for the task determines the output location and could be modified when the task is run.
 This path is resolved from the root of the workspace.

 If an output file or directory does not exist, it will be ignored.

-## Viewing Outputs of a Task
+## View Outputs of a Task

 The outputs of a task can be viewed by adding the `--graph` flag to the command: